 Lighting is of central importance in the compositions and she uses it to elevate the objects with their secret histories, transforming bric a brac into precious artefacts, and celebrating the generations of unseen hands through which they have passed.

-Tori paints in oils on canvas or wooden panel, and always works directly from life.
-Her influences include the Dutch still life painters of the seventeenth century, as well as Chardin, Cotán, Manet, Morandi, Zurbarán, and many contemporary practitioners whose work is also concerned with ‘the overlooked’.
+Tori’s preferred medium is oil on canvas or wooden panel, and importantly she always works directly from life.
+Her influences include the Dutch still life painters of the seventeenth century, as well as Chardin, Cotán, Morandi, Zurbarán, and many contemporary painters whose work is also concerned with ‘the overlooked’.

 Her work is in private collections throughout the UK, Europe, the US, Canada and South Africa.

 Some of Tori's paintings are now available to buy on Rise Art.
 Look out for the Rise Art logo throughout this website and click through to see the painting on Rise Art.